 Certainly the universal eigenspace will be difficult to compute since the number of images for a large collection of objects is huge.
 For this reason we will compute the largest P eigenvalues and the corresponding eigenvectors.
-But the advantage in recognition terms is very important because we can determine the object from collection in only one step (see also [2], [9]).
+But the advantage in recognition terms is very important because we can determine the object from collection in only one step (see also [2], [5]).
 The second step is to estimate the position of the object.
 Otherwise we have to search each object's eigenspace one by one and this method is far from efficient.

-4. 3-D object recognition
+We can use this approach in case we have a small number of objects or the computation time is not very important for our application.

+5. 3-D OBJECT RECOGNITION

-We intend to use this approach for our bin picking application.
+We use this approach for our bin picking application.
 In order to recognise the object and its position in space is necessary to have a depth perception of the scene, allowing the comprehension of 3-D relationship between objects in the real world.
-For this purpose we use a variant of the depth from defocusing technique originally developed by Pentland.
-The depth estimation is calculated from the degree of blurring in the two images (more details can be found in [14], [17]).
-This transition from 2-D image to 3-D image is presented in figure 7.
+For this purpose was developed a depth from defocusing technique, the depth estimation is calculated from the degree of blurring in the two images (more details can be found in [11], [12]).

+This transition from 2-D image to 3-D image is presented in figure 4.